sertralinefeverdream/conways-game-of-life/README.md

 Currently, the grid is preset with a small glider and is hard-coded.
 This can be modified in the source code until I add later features.

 ### Prerequisites:
 - This project has not been tested on all platforms.
-Presumes a UNIX-like/POSIX environment.
+Presumes a UNIX-like environment.
 - Requires GNU Make
 - Requires GCC